 Now let’s take a look at the basic calculations the CAM needs to make to accurately track your production progress.

-Calculating variances and indexes to follow progress in EVM
+Calculating variances and indexes to follow the progress in EVM

 Variances are the actual indicator of how well a project is doing concerning time, budget, and the work performed.
 The difference between what was planned and the project’s actual progress can reveal if the work is behind, or ahead, if your budget is depleting faster, or if you’re generating more money than expected.